tarush-g/hp-reversal/README.md

 python main.py "2 -3 1" "3 1 -2"
 ```

 The first genome is required, and the second is optional and defaults to the identity permutation (1, 2, ..., n).
 Genes are signed integers, comma- or space-separated, with optional surrounding brackets.
-Output includes the reversal distance and an optimal step-by-step scenario. `accuracy.py` checks the algorithm against breadth-first search in the reversal graph for every signed permutation up to 6 genes/50,362 cases.
+Output includes reversal distance and an optimal step-by-step scenario. `accuracy.py` checks the algorithm against BFS in the reversal graph for every signed permutation up to 6 genes (50,362 cases).

 # References
 [A very elementary presentation of the Hannenhalli–Pevzner theory](https://www.sciencedirect.com/science/article/pii/S0166218X04003440)